microchip-pic-avr-examples/pic18f16q40-clc-switch-debouncing/README.md

  Make sure logic gates 2, 3, and 4 have the correct two inputs connected and properly inverted.
 This CLC functions to output 0 only if all 3 inputs are at a logic 1 - if any 2 pairs of values are at a logic 1, then an OR gate turns off, which shuts off the AND gate, which is inverted.

 ![Figure 16](./images/Figure16.png)
-**Figure 16**
+**Figure 16 - CLC 2 Settings (3 CLC Example)**

 #### CLC 3 Configuration

 Select `2-input D flip-flop with R` in the Mode field, TMR2 as the clock signal to the D Flip-Flop register, and CLCIN0 as the input signal.
 Connect these two signals to the CLC logic gates 1 and 2 respectively as shown in Figure 17.

 ![Figure 17](./images/Figure17.png)
-**Figure 17**
+**Figure 17 - CLC 3 Settings (3 CLC Example)**

 ### Pin Configuration

 Navigate to the Pin Manager and connect on-board switch, located on pin RC0, to the CLCIN0 input and connect the CLC1 output to the on-board LED, located on pin RC1, as shown in the Figure 18.

 ![Figure 18](./images/Figure18.png)
-**Figure 18**
+**Figure 18 - Pin Assignments (3 CLC Example)**

 Then, go to the Pin Module, click on the check box to enable the WPU for RC0 as shown in Figure 20.

 ![Figure 19](./images/Figure19.png)
-**Figure 19**
+**Figure 19 - Pin Settings Used (3 CLC Example)**

 ## Operation

-For all examples, the LED output on RC0 will turn on (or off) while the pushbutton on RC0 is held down.
+For all examples, the LED output on RC0 will be on while the pushbutton on RC0 is held down.

 ## Summary
-TMR2 can be combined with CLCs for an excellent code-free switch debouncing .
+TMR2 can be combined with CLCs for excellent code-free switch debouncing .
 Introducing another stage of CLCs further improves the noise rejection  on the input signal, which reduces the possibility for unexpected debouncing to be recognized.
 The appropriate solution can be chosen based on the robustness required.